PhobGCC/PhobGCC-doc/For_Makers/Build_Guide_2.0.md

 If you do use more active types of flux, then you need to clean the board off after soldering in order to prevent corrosion.

 In addition to flux core, if you are having trouble, you can add additional flux, which can come as a gel, a liquid in a syringe or bottle, or in a pen.
-I personally find that I have no need for these, but some find it very helpful.
+I personally only use added flux for tinning the ends of stranded wire.

 To effectively use flux-core solder, you must apply solder to the joint, not to the iron.
 If you apply solder to the iron, all the flux gets used up on the surface of the iron and there's no effect on the joint surfaces that you want to bond to.